Battle of George Square

 The Battle of George Square was a violent confrontation in Glasgow, Scotland between City of Glasgow Police and striking workers, centred around George Square.
 The "battle", also known as "Bloody Friday" or "Black Friday", took place on Friday 31 January 1919, shortly after the end of the First World War.
 During the riot, the Sheriff of Lanarkshire called for military aid, and government troops, supported by six tanks, were moved to key points in the city, though troops never clashed with the rioters.
 The strike leaders were arrested for inciting the riot.
 Although it is often stated that there were no fatalities, one police constable died several months later from injuries received during the rioting.

-Since 1919, Scottish nationalists have promoted a revisionist history of the Battle of George Square, portraying it as a military suppression of Scottish demonstrators by "English troops and tanks".
+Background

-40-hour Strike
+After World War I, the United Kingdom's demobilization of its military and industry, combined with the increasingly worsening post war domestic fiscal and monetary environment, created the prospect of mass unemployment.
+The perception that foreigners were taking away jobs provoked ethnic rioting across Britain in 1919, including in Glasgow: in January 1919, rumours that black sailors were "being given the preference in signing on for a ship about to sail", and the belief that they would accept lower wages to do so, led to thirty African sailors being chased through the streets of Glasgow by a crowd of hundreds.

-After World War I, the United Kingdom's demobilization of its military and industry, combined with the increasingly worsening post war domestic fiscal and monetary environment, created the prospect of mass unemployment, which the Scottish TUC and Clyde Workers' Committee (CWC) sought to counter by increasing the availability of jobs for demobilised soldiers by striking to obtain a reduction of the working week from a newly-agreed 47 to 40 hours.
+The Scottish TUC and Clyde Workers' Committee (CWC) sought to increase the availability of jobs for demobilised soldiers by striking to obtain a reduction of the working week from a newly-agreed 47 to 40 hours.
 The resulting strike began on Monday 27 January, with a meeting of around 3,000 workers held at the St. Andrew's Halls.

 On 29 January, a delegation of strikers met the Lord Provost of Glasgow and it was agreed that he would send a telegram to the Deputy Prime Minister Bonar Law asking the government to intervene.
 It was agreed that the strikers would return at noon on Friday 31 January to hear the response.
 After the meeting, the Sheriff of Lanarkshire contacted the government to ask if military aid would be available to him, if needed, should there be any disorder on the Friday.